 PANEL OF JUDGES

-A panel of about five judges will be appointed by the advisory committee to assess all the submitted works according to category.
+A panel of about three judges will be appointed by the advisory board for the prize to assess all the submitted works according to category.
 They will be respected academics and/or writers, known for their objectivity, broad knowledge of literature, and catholic taste.
 They should be experienced in evaluating new writing and unlikely to be influenced by the reputation, position or previous achievements of some of the competing authors.
-Efforts should be made to achieve a balance, between the judges, of gender, articulacy and role, so that the panel includes two literary critics, an academic, a literary journalist, a writer and a known connoisseur of literary arts.
-And once they are appointed, they are in charge of the process, without interference from the advisory committee.
+Efforts should be made to achieve a balance, between the judges, of gender, articulacy and role.
+And once they are appointed, they are in charge of the process, without interference from the advisory board.